artsy/relay-workshop/src/exercises/0-Relay-Compiler/README.md

 ## Resources

 The [Thinking In Relay](https://relay.dev/docs/en/thinking-in-relay) doc is a great resource for understanding how Relay efficiently renders data from a GraphQL endpoint.

-##

-From now on, we'll include Relay compilation in our startup task